richardstartin/richardstartin.github.io/_posts/2020-02-07-sparse-bitmatrix-substring-search.md

 It's easy to see that they are unnecessary, so long as the contents of the arrays never change.
 `int value = data[i] & 0xFF;` _must_ never produce a value less than zero or greater than 255, because `data[i]` is a `byte`.
 There are known to always be 256 elements in `positions`: `this.positions = new byte[256];`.
-There are no checks for array underflow, but the upper bounds checks below are unnecessary, but cheap.
+There are no checks for array underflow, but the upper bounds checks below are unnecessary.

 ```asm
   0.22%  │  0x00007fe26bc6a6e8:   cmp    %esi,%r10d